codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 app = Flask(__name__)
 ```

 Here we load our environment variables.
-First we store our url as `API_URL` and then we will load `API_KEY` as a Authorization header variable that will be used as request later to prove to Hugging Face we have access.
+First we store our url as `API_URL` and then we will load `API_KEY` as an Authorization header variable that will be used in our request later to prove to Hugging Face we have access.
 The specific code that loads from our environment is `os.getenv("Our Variable")`.

 ## Add a query method